Draft Report Released

 As the maintenance and replacement of the bridge lies with the State Government, the Council have limited influence over how the bridge is designed or how much space is taken for the replacement.
 As part of the master plan, Council will liaise with the DSG to advocate for a minimised impact to the reserve and improved pedestrian access to the reserve.

-The existing playboat is nearing the end of its functional life.
-Inspections have identified that the structure is beginning to rot and is no longer able to be repaired.
-For these reasons, Council have been planning for its replacement and exploring alternative opportunities for the site given there will be a grand new all-abilities playground located at the nearby Anzac Park.
+The existing play boat is at the end of its functional life.
+Inspections identified that the structure is beginning to rot and is no longer able to be repaired.
+For these reasons, Council have been planning for its replacement and exploring alternative opportunities for the site given there is a grand new all abilities playground located at the nearby Anzac Park.

-During the public feedback period on the draft masterplan, Council heard that the existing playground (particularly the boat) is well-liked in the community.
-As a result of this feedback, amendments were made to the final master plan to ensure it was more in line with the community’s desires.
+During the public feedback period on the draft masterplan, Council heard that the existing playground (particularly the boat) is well liked in the community.
+As a result of this feedback, amendments were made to the final master plan to ensure it was more in line with the community’s desires for a play boat to be retained in some form at Cam River.

 To improve pedestrian safety, vehicular access to the grassed areas of the reserve will be restricted.
 Temporary placement of rocks or bollards will occur after community consultation and will be in place until the construction of the new vehicular bridge is completed.
 A fence and hedge will be installed at the corner of the Bass Highway and Murchison Highways after the bridge works are finished.